Wurango

-The Wurango or Wurrugu are an indigenous Australian people of the Northern Territory.
+The Wurango or Wurrugu were an indigenous Australian people of the Northern Territory.

 Country

 The Wurango's tribal lands encompassed about 500 mi2 around the western end of the Cobourg Peninsula including Port Essington.

 People

 Crawford Pasco described the Wurango as he found them in 1838 as numerous, and of very good health since many reached the venerable age of 70.

 Social organisation

 Norman Tindale speculated that mentions of the Tji and Jalo in this area clearly referring to the Wurango probably denoted hordes.
 If so, then he classified their respective localities as follows: